-Red Baraat is an eight-piece band, which is rapidly becoming synonymous with fusing together music from around the world to create a sound that is new, exciting and unlike anything you’ve ever heard before.
+The Red Baraat band is an eight-piece group of musicians becoming rapidly synonymous with fusing together music from around the world to create a sound that is new, exciting and unlike anything you’ve ever heard before.

 The band has been largely heralded as pioneers of a new genre of music, and support for them has been overwhelming with a growing fan-base.
 They have been lauded by ‘Signal To Noise’ magazine for bringing a new edge in this “21st Century world of cross-pollinating musical traditions.”